looker-open-source/sdk-codegen/packages/sdk/README.md

 This package supports using the Looker SDK in the browser.
 The [@looker/sdk-node](https://www.npmjs.com/package/@looker/sdk-node) package depends on this package (@looker/sdk) and [@looker/sdk-rtl](https://www.npmjs.com/package/@looker/sdk-rtl).

-The SDK uses a plug-in architecture (also known as dependency injection) for initializing and supports run-time specific transports (like `NodeTransport` and `BrowserTransport`) and different approaches for managing API authentication (like `NodeSession`, `BrowserSession`, `ProxySession`, and `CorsSession`).
+The SDK uses a plug-in architecture for initializing and supports run-time specific transports (like `NodeTransport` and `BrowserTransport`) and different approaches for managing API authentication (like `NodeSession`, `BrowserSession`, `ProxySession`, and `CorsSession`).

 Please [report any issues](https://github.com/looker-open-source/sdk-codegen/issues) encountered, and indicate the SDK language in the report.